Need a geotechnical engineer to help through the DA process?

 The former Warringah Council geotechnical stability risk assessment policy is based on a checklist approach and land zoning.
 This is typically a more simple inspection and reporting exercise than is required under the former Pittwater Council policy.

-If a fully detailed risk assessment and geotechnical report is required, it is will need to be prepared in accordance with AGS 2007 – see AG services pages Geotechnical Site Investigations and AGS 2007 Risk Assessment Calculations.
+If a detailed risk assessment and geotechnical report are both required, it is will need to be prepared in accordance with AGS 2007.

 What are the Council’s Forms for?
 AG are familiar and can help